3DO/christopherpoole.github.com/_posts/2013-11-07-setting-up-vim-with-YouCompleteMe.md

 title: Setting up Vim with YouCompleteMe
 published: true
 comments: true
-introduction: YouCompleteMe is basically better omni-completion for Vim; it finds matches in the current file you editing.
+introduction: YouCompleteMe is basically better omni-completion for Vim; it finds matches in the current file you areediting.
 It is great for both coding generally, and writing using LaTeX..
 ---

 For best results, compile Vim from source, with Python enabled: